 Merchants are not allowed to make false statements or promises about any goods or services.

 Merchants are also prohibited from using a pretext to try to make a sale.
-For example, a salesperson who offers you to inspect your heat pump with a hidden motive to sell you a new one is acting illegally.
-Here is another example: merchants are also prohibited from conducting a survey on air quality for the purpose of selling you an air purifier or a dehumidifier.
+For example, merchants are prohibited from conducting a survey on air quality with the hidden intention of selling you an air purifier or a dehumidifier.

 Businesses are responsible for any statements made by their representatives, whether verbal or written.